Mitochondrial disease may be

 tk2d magnifying glass icon

-The TK2 gene is found in the nuclear genome, not the mitochondrial genome.9 Whole exome sequencing, whole genome sequencing, and broad genetic panels for nuclear mitochondrial genes will usually include TK2, so they are good considerations when a TK2d diagnosis is suspected.4
+The TK2 gene is found in the nuclear genome, not the mitochondrial genome.15 Whole-exome sequencing, whole-genome sequencing, and broad genetic panels for nuclear mitochondrial genes usually include TK2.
+Consider them when you suspect a patient has TK2d.2

 Discovering a path forward

-Early genetic testing can confirm diagnoses, help your patients seek the care they need, and allow them to enroll in available clinical trials.
+Utilize genetic testing early to confirm diagnoses, help your patients seek the care they need, and allow them to enroll in available clinical trials.

 Review No-cost Genetic Tests

-While genetic testing is a fast and direct route to diagnosis, currently <40% of patients receive mitochondrial DNA (mtDNA) sequencing and <20% receive nuclear DNA (nDNA) sequencing to diagnose their mitochondrial disease.5
+While genetic testing is a fast and direct route to diagnosis, currently <40% of patients receive mitochondrial DNA (mtDNA) sequencing and <20% receive nuclear DNA (nDNA) sequencing to diagnose their mitochondrial disease.3-5,8

 • Blood tests (85%)